determined-ai/determined/docs/reference/reference-deploy/config/common-config-options.rst

 -  the number of experiments that have been created
 -  the total number of trials across all experiments
 -  the number of active, paused, completed, and canceled experiments
+-  whether tasks are scheduled using Kubernetes or the built-in Determined scheduler
+-  the total number of slots (e.g., GPUs)
+-  the number of slots currently being utilized
+-  the type of each configured resource pool

 We also record when the following events happen:

 -  an experiment is created
--  an experiment's state changes
+-  an experiment changes state
 -  an agent connects or disconnects
 -  a user is created (the username is not transmitted)

 When an experiment is created, we report:

+-  the name of the hyperparameter search method
+-  the total number of hyperparameters
--  the ``searcher`` and ``resources`` sections of the experiment config
+-  the number of slots (e.g., GPUs) used by each trial in the experiment
 -  the name of the container image used

+When a task terminates, we report:

--  the total number of hyperparameters
+-  the start and end time of the task

--  the value of the ``scheduling_unit`` configuration setting
+-  the number of slots (e.g., GPUs) used

-When an experiment terminates, we report:
+-  for experiments, we also report:

    -  the number of trials in the experiment
    -  the total number of training workloads across all trials in the experiment
    -  the total elapsed time for all workloads across all trials in the experiment

 The information we collect from the WebUI includes: